 The website of the manufacturer of hard disk drives will provide the available details of the warranty cover of its drives.
 Note that SAS hard drives are much more expensive SATA drives, being designed for continuous use in mission-critical systems, so they are usually still provided with long five-year warranties.

 The warranty periods for other computer components such as video and sound cards, etc.

-If you purchase computer components, such as a video card, sound card, modem, network card, power supply unit, etc., it is usually provided with a warranty that lasts only a year (twelve months).
+If you purchase computer components, such as a graphics card, sound card, network card, power supply unit, etc., it is usually provided with a warranty that lasts only a year (twelve months).
 You should always remember that a EU stipulation, which applies to the UK, demands a statutory two-year warranty for all manufactured goods, which, in effect means that a one-year warranty is invalid and a case can be pursued in court if a manufacturer insists on applying one.

 The UK Consumer Rights Act (current) and the Sale of Goods Act, applicable to goods and services bought on or before September 30, 2015, provide consumer protection in the UK.
 Links to Which? guides on both of those Acts are provided at the top of this article.